SignalK/signalk-server-windows/readme.md

 - `remove-signalk-server-services.cmd` remove the Signal K windows service, use this before delete the root directory.
 You must `Run as administrator` this script.
 - `create-signalk-server-services.cmd` create the Signal K windows service if you didn't choose it at installation.
 Cannot be re-run if `tools\daemon` directory exist.
 You must `Run as administrator` this script.

+{#Upgrade}**Upgrade from NodeJS10 / Installer 0.4.3 and below**

+Since the installer in version 1.0.0, NodeJS is provided in version 16.
+If you have already installed Signal K with a previous version (with NodeJS version 10),
+it is recommended to make a new installation and then restore the configuration of your Signal K server later.
+- Stop your Signal K server `stop-signalk-server-services.cmd`.
+- Remove the Signal K service `remove-signalk-server-services.cmd`.
+- Close all windows related to signal K.
+- Rename your Signal K root directory: e.g. `c:\signalk` to `c:\signalk10`.
+This way, you will keep your Signal K server configuration in a safe place.
+You can also `Backup` your Signal K server configuration in GUI server: `Server` then `Backup/Restore`.
+See also the tips here, about plugin compatibility: [Updating to Node.js-16](https://github.com/SignalK/signalk-server/wiki/Updating-to-Node.js-16)
+- Start installer and install Signal K in the original directory: e.g. `c:\signalk`.
+- Start the Signal K server and check first without any plugins.
+- If everything is OK, reinstall your plugins, restore your previous configuration with the `Backup/Restore` function
+or by copying the saved settings files located in `.signalk` directory from your renamed directory.

 **Delete all of your Signal K server:**
 - This installation is completely free of windows registry keys.
 - First of all, if you installed as service, `Run as administrator` the `remove-signalk-server-services.cmd` script in tools dirrectory.